From Order in the Courtrooms to Order in Your Rooms

 For those of you not familiar, Matlock was a television series from the 80s and 90s about a criminal defence lawyer who brilliantly proved his clients’ innocent in dramatic courtroom scenes.

 So, at age 8, I decided to be a criminal lawyer.
 Apart from determining I was better suited to be a prosecutor than a defence lawyer (sorry Matlock!), I never considered any other career path.
-Well, until recently, but we will get to that shortly.
+Until recently that is, but we’ll get to that shortly.

 Living the Dream?